tripledio/tripledio.github.io/_drafts/models.md

 ( An application can exist out of multiple separate deployable parts but lets keep it simple for know and assume that one application equals one deployable.)

-# The anti-patterns *(aka Please don't do this)*
+# The anti-patterns

-Ok, that's all nothing new.
-Where is the ambiguity?
-And what are its consequences?
+*a.k.a. things i wish people would stop doing*

 ## a) Data model as domain model